redbrick/static-site/source/help/exams/admin-test-2015-agm/index.md

    marks)
 1. Show me how to find the routing table in BSD (3 marks)
 1. What is ports in BSD?
 How do I update them?
 (3 marks)
 1. In FreeBSD; what is a jail?
 Why would one use it?
+(3 marks)
-(3 marks) 10.You just got your root talk as an admin, and were added to the root group on a freebsd box, Why does this allow you to do jack all?
+1. You just got your root talk as an admin, and were added to the root group on a freebsd box, Why does this allow you to do jack all?
 (3 marks)

 # Security (30 marks)